-Allow the test cassette, serum or urine specimen, and/or controls to equilibrate to room temperature (59-86°F/15-30°C) prior to testing.
+Allow the test dipstick, urine specimen and/or controls to equilibrate to room temperature ($59-86^{\circ}F/15-30^{\circ}C$) prior to testing.

-- 1. Remove the test cassette from the sealed pouch and use it as soon as possible. - 2.
-Place the test cassette on a clean and level surface.
-Hold the pipette vertically and transfer 3 full drops of serum or urine (approx. 100 μL) to the specimen well (S) of the test cassette, and then start the timer.
-Avoid trapping air bubbles in the specimen well.
-See illustration. - 3.
-Wait for the red line(s) to appear.
-Read the result at 3-4 minutes when testing a urine specimen, or at 5-6 minutes when testing a serum specimen.
+- 1. Remove the test dipstick from the sealed pouch and use it as soon as possible. - 2.
+With arrows pointing toward the urine specimen, immerse the test dipstick vertically in the urine specimen for at least 5 seconds.
+Do not pass the maximum line (MAX) on the test dipstick when immersing the dipstick (refer to illustration). - 3.
+Place the test dipstick on a non-absorbent, flat surface, start the timer and wait for the red line(s) to appear.
+Read the result at 3-4 minutes.
 Do not interpret results after the appropriate read time.
 It is important that the background is clear before the result is read.